amafjarkasi/sitemap-ai-content-generator/readme.md

 - `{keyword}_{timestamp}.txt` - Generated articles
 - `summary_{timestamp}.txt` - Processing summary

-These changes will allow users to specify a custom output directory and improve the overall functionality and usability of the script.

 ## Exclusion File

 Create an `exclusions.txt` file with keywords to exclude (one per line):